Skip to main content

 Any new type of commercial fishing activity that has not previously been conducted in the Marine Park will require a Marine Parks Permit for a Developmental Fishery.
 This is important to ensure all risks associated with the new activity have been assessed to avoid, mitigate or offset relevant impacts to allow for ecologically sustainable use.
 If measures cannot be implemented to reduce the risk, then the proposed activity may be refused.

-A Developmental Fishery permission from the managing agencies cannot be applied for until DAF have granted a Developmental Fishery permit.
+A Developmental Fishery permission from the managing agencies cannot be applied for until DPI have granted a Developmental Fishery permit.
 Developmental Fisheries can only be considered within General Use Zones and Habitat Protection Zones.
 Special Management Area and Plans of Management may also restrict the operation of a Developmental Fishery.

 Charter fishing